 Unfortunately, this regulator has always been appointed and controlled by the very newspaper editors and owners that it regulates.
 It does not suit the business practices of tabloid newspapers to abide by this code, so they have consistently broken it with impunity.
 And every time they set up a “new” regulator – as they did with IPSO over two years ago – it turns out to be as toothless as the last one.
 Despite its description by the press as “the toughest regulator in the western world”, IPSO has not launched a single standards investigation or issued a single fine.

-“Beneficiaries of S 40 are just celebrities with dirty secrets”
+Myth 3 – “Beneficiaries of Section 40 are just celebrities with dirty secrets”

 Other advocates of Leveson are victims of press abuse who could not remotely be called celebrities.
 These include people who suffered devastating and traumatic episodes in their lives, and whose families were then exploited and abused by newspapers for the profit of their owners.
 These people all gave evidence at the Leveson Inquiry and are determined that their experience of doing so will not now be wasted by a government terrified of the press barons.
 They include the Dowler and McCann families, Christopher Jefferies, Abigail Witchell’s family, the Watson family from Glasgow, the Hillsborough Families Support Group and many more.

 I can say from personal experience that S40 is of little benefit to me because like most “celebrities” I can afford lawyers and court costs.
 I can also vouch for the increased hostility from the tabloid press that my support for this campaign provokes.
 If I wanted a good press for myself, this is the very last campaign I would be involved in.

 Myth 4 – “Section 40 will ruin local newspapers- even if they join a recognised regulator.
 They will be “swamped” by readers seeking compensation taking advantage of cheap arbitration for trivial cases”.